Phoenix4582/WebAssignment/README.md

 # WebAssignment
-Prototype of web-tech assignment for WebTechnology in UoB.
+Web-tech assignment for WebTechnology in UoB.

 Members of the group: only Phoenix Yu, ho19002.

-Introduction
+##Introduction

-This web aims at creating an atmosphertic environment for the users to relax after work or study.\
-The background of the webpage is fully dynamic which imports .mp4 format files.\
-The users may chose between the library provided(though not yet implemented), or files of their own.\
+This web aims at creating an atmosphertic environment for the users to relax after work or study.
+The background of the webpage is fully dynamic which imports .mp4 format files.
+The users may chose between the library provided(though not yet implemented), or files of their own.
 The same goes with the sounds(in .mp3 format only), however added a central switch which is by default toggled off in case of bad webpage design.

-User profiles, special effects and other implementations are still ongoing.

-Database for the webpage stores the directory of users' previously used background, sounds, timer-configurations, etc.\
-This includes static file directory from internal library or external directories on user's PC.\
-If failed to find from external directory, the web would automatically switch to the content in the library while pop-up a warning.

-Current achievements:\
+##Self-Markings:
+-HTML: A;

+-CSS: A;

+-JAVASCRIPT: A;

+All three above was implemented either from self-experimenting, or examples from elsewhere but retyped after full understanding.
+Some of the template goes from:

+INSERT TEMPLATE SOURCE

+-PNG: B;

+-SVG: B;

+Since I did not use static images for most of the implementation apart from the login page, I only implemented GIMP for resizing and modifying the resolution of the original image.
+SVG is basically implemented on the sidebar of admin.html from Font Awesome website.

+-SERVER: A-;

+Server-wise, although implemented cookies for backing up the preferences of the user, the server still fails for fetching data from user(see problems for specific description).
+And the simple structure and bootstrap-less implementation requires less work for content negotiation and works on URL validation.

+-DATABASE: B+;

+Some security work on database and prepared statements are implemented for database-related application security.

+-DYNAMIC PAGE: A-;

+Client-wise, a template html is created for valid users and their preference storage.

+##Achievements:
--Sidebar menu(contents may be adjusted)\
+-Sidebar menu(contents may be adjusted).

--Modals for background and sound configuration
+-Modals for background and sound configuration, local audio/video file adjustment.

-Ongoing tasks:\
--Modals for other configurations.\
--Clashes between modals.\
--Internal timers, alarm sounds for end of relaxation.\
--Effects like breath modulation, inspired from Bejewelled 3 from PopCap Games, Inc.\
--Database settings.

-Major breach:\
-Performance of this webpage has NOT been evaluated through node.js.\
-May due to the abundant file formats the server.js should implement.\ ONLY BASIC HTML WITHOUT CSS EFFECTS OR JAVASCRIPT LOGIC CAN BE SEEN WITH CURRENT NODE.JS SETTINGS.\
-WHEN HTML FILE IS OPENED DIRECTLY WITH GOOGLE CHROME, THE EFFECTS PERFORM AS EXPECTED.\
-THIS PROVED TO BE THE CURRENTLY BIGGEST PROBLEM OF THE ASSIGNMENT.\
-RE-DESIGNS ON SERVER.JS REQUIRED.
+-A login page for client usage, with the support of sqlite3 database to store client accounts.

+-Dynamic page demonstration based on user account and preference.

+-Implementation of cookies to temporarily store the last state of a user interface.

+-Password security implementing SHA256.

+-Operational performance using node/express.js.

+-Since the web does not use any bootstrap, there is not much version issue on implementing the webpage.

+##Problems:
+-Unable to fetch local audio/video files as planned.
+Due to the security protocol that when fetching data from local storage, the absolute path of the file should NEVER be shown.
+Attempts of using Data URLs have made but failed due to the fact that Data URLs of audio and video types are too large for solely implememnting cookies and database.
+Local storage may prove as an alternative but not the ideal solution since it serves as duplicating audio/video files to the local client, making it storage-demanding.

+-Timer, breath modulator interface, and special effects not implemented, due to the work on server side.

+-Certificate not made, only SHA256 password hashing is made for securing data.